Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 - Can build custome models using Tensorflow.
 - Has Workbench (Jupyter Notebook) for doing development and EDA.
 - A manual training option, through the UI, that allows for the labeling of your data to be outsourced.

+## Transfer Appliance
+[Transfer Appliance](https://cloud.google.com/transfer-appliance/docs/4.0/overview) is a suitcase-sized or rack-sized storage device used to physically move data from on-prem to Cloud Storage.
+It comes in 7, 40 and 300 TB sizes (see [pricing](https://cloud.google.com/transfer-appliance/pricing)).